celeritas-project/celeritas/CONTRIBUTING.rst

 -------------------------

-To meet the :ref:`formatting` requirements described in the development guide, make sure that `clang-format`_ is installed on your development Run ``scripts/dev/install-commit-hooks.sh`` to to install a git post-commit hook that will amend each commit with clang-format updates if necessary.
+To meet the :ref:`formatting` requirements described in the development guide, make sure that `clang-format`_ is installed on your development machine.
+Run ``scripts/dev/install-commit-hooks.sh`` to install a git post-commit hook that will amend each commit with clang-format updates if necessary.

 A mostly consistent set of decorations (separators, Doxygen comment structure, etc.) are used throughout the code, so try to make new files look like existing ones.
-Use the ``celeritas-gen.py`` script (in the ``scripts/dev`` directory) to generate skeletons for new files, and use existing source code as a guide to how to structure the decorations.
+Use the ``celeritas-gen.py`` script (in the ``scripts/dev`` directory) to generate skeletons for new files, and use existing source code as a guide for how to structure the decorations.

 .. _clang-format: https://clang.llvm.org/docs/ClangFormat.html